No expiration date

 -

 Mt.
 InasaMount Inasa is renowned for its stunning panoramic views of Nagasaki, especially at night when the city lights twinkle below, earning it a spot as one of Japan’s top three night views.
-Accessible by a scenic ropeway, the summit offers breathtaking vistas of the harbor, the surrounding mountains, and the iconic landmarks of Nagasaki.
+Accessible by a scenic ropeway, slope car or by taxi, the summit offers breathtaking vistas of the harbor, the surrounding mountains, and the iconic landmarks of Nagasaki.
 Visitors can enjoy walking trails, observation decks, and a café at the peak, perfect for taking in the beauty of the landscape.
 Whether you visit during the day for hiking or at night for the sparkling cityscape, Mount Inasa promises an unforgettable experience and a perfect backdrop for photography.

 -